x-technology/PizzaScript/pizzascript.md

 - decompose projects into 2 hours sessions

 - https://interpreterbook.com/

-./assets/Writing An Interpreter In Go by Thorsten Ball (z-lib.org).pdf

 - > Unlike other JVM languages, it's not that straightforward to create simple “Hello, World!” program in Clojure.